Deployment Manager

 A deployment package bundles a set of resources (business processes, workflows, rules, etc.) in an easy-to-share package.

-1. From the Deployment Manager, click New Package.
+1. From the Deployment Manager, click New.

 2. Provide a name and description for your package, and click Create.

-4. Use the Insert Resources button to select the resources you want to include in your package.
+3. Use the Insert Resources button to select the resources you want to include in your package.
 E.g., if your package includes a business process, select Business Process, choose the process, and click Insert.

-• Some resources create placeholders that you will need to configure further after deploying the package.
+• Note: Some resources create placeholders that you will need to configure further after deploying the package.
 For example, if you insert a file from Data Management, when the package is deployed, a placeholder will be created in Data Management in Process Automation from which you can easily upload a file.
 See the Additional Steps after Deployment section below.

-• When you add the resources listed in the linkedResources section, they will be automatically deleted from the linkedResources section.
-In turn, if the resources you add from this section require additional linked resources to run, those resources will be listed in this section.
+• To add missing resources, navigate to the JSON Editor tab where you will see a list of the missing resources.
+Use the Insert Resources button to add the missing resources.
+As you add missing resources, they will be automatically deleted from the linkedResources section of the JSON.
+In turn, if the resources you add from this section require additional linked resources to run, those resources will be listed in the linkedResources section.
 Continue adding the resources listed in this section until this section is either empty or only contains resources you don't want to include in the package.
+Alternatively, select the Validate button to see a refreshed list of missing resources.

-10. Click Save to save your changes.
-Click the Export button to save your JSON file to your computer.
+7. Click the Export button to download the package to your computer.
 You can then import this solution into another Laserfiche Cloud account.

-11. Optional: Click Deploy to test your deployment in the current Laserfiche Cloud environment.
+8. Optional: Click Deploy to test your deployment in the current Laserfiche Cloud environment.

 Exporting a Package